refinajs/refina/docs/guide/essentials/view.md

 });
 ```

-Then, you can pass the parameters to the fragment:
+Then, you can pass the parameters to the view:

 ```ts
 _(MyView)("John", 123);